projectacrn/acrn-hypervisor/doc/developer-guides/hld/ivshmem-hld.rst

    It will support notification/interrupt mechanism in the future.

 ivshmem server:
-   A daemon for inter-VM notification capability, that will work with **ivshmem dm**.
+   A daemon for inter-VM notification capability that will work with **ivshmem dm**.
 This is currently **not implemented**, so the inter-VM communication doesn't support a notification mechanism.